- applications for TNA Proposals

 - Access should begin within 6 months of acceptance, depending on the type of access required.
 Depending on the technique chosen, facilities may offer agile access in a shorter time.
 Access should be completed in a maximum of 12 months from its start.

-- After the visit(s) has/have taken place, the applicant is required to complete in the portal the User Feedback Form to provide feedback on the visit and the ReMade@ARI project in general.
+- After the visit(s) has/have taken place, the Main Applicant will receive an automated email requiring them to complete the User Feedback Form in the portal to provide feedback on the visit and the ReMade@ARI project in general.

 Access to the facilities is completely free of charge and includes the logistical, technological and scientific support and specific training that is needed to use the services provided by the facility.
 Moreover, a contribution is given for travel and subsistence expenditures.
 TNA is provided in two types: